drostron/slamdata-docs/source/users-guide.rst

 Cards each have a distinct purpose and typically provide a single, unique action that can often be combined with the cards before and after it to create a workflow.
 This section describes the types of cards and the purpose of each.
+The cards are described in alphabetical order.

 4.2 - Cache Card